yinan-c/blog/articles/hoarder.md

 Other features could be useful:
 - RSS subscription link
   >Like what [linkding](https://github.com/sissbruecker/linkding) and [wallabag](https://wallabag.org/) provides.
-I am currently relying on RSS to sync my read-it-later from wallabag to DEVONthink.
+I am currently relying on RSS to sync my read-it-later from wallabag to DEVONthink and to my kindle with [kindleear](https://github.com/cdhigh/kindleear).

-To conclude, it will not replace Anybox with Hoarder for now.
+To conclude, I will not replace Anybox/wallabag with Hoarder for now.
 But it is a very young and promising open-source app with rapid iteration, someday it might will.